Later known as the girl in a 4WD. In my Jeep Rubicon or Toyota Landcruiser, overlanding Australia, North America, and

 I have been writing diary/journal since junior high.
 No one can remember everything happened in the past.
 It’s such a pity for things to be forgotten.
 By writing them down, I am able to physically flip back to any phase of life at any given time, read what I was doing, feel what I was thinking, and gain some new insights from my journey.

 Everyone has stories.
-Leaving trace of my life doesn’t change the significance of me as a person, doesn’t make me more important or special.
+Leaving traces of my life doesn’t change the significance of me as a person, doesn’t make me more important or special.
 In fact, this blog is a quintessential evidence of my existential crisis.
 The more I read, the more I experience, the more I explore, the more insignificant I feel.
 This realization can easily, and does quite often, get me into negative loops, in which I struggle with constant self-doubt.
 I am afraid of not being a good writer; I am afraid that my stories are not worthy of sharing.
 But as insignificant as I can be, my experiences and my perspective of the world are the main building blocks that construct my life.

 They are the significance of my insignificant existence.